edibotopic/edibotopic-website/content/notes/endophoric-ambiguity.md

 Endophoric ambiguity occurs when a reference within a text could refer to multiple independent parts of that same text.

-Example: "From the example above..." when there are multiple preceding examples
+Example: "From the example above..." when there are multiple preceding examples:

-- Which specific example is being referenced?
+_Which specific example is being referenced?_

-This type of ambiguity is common in technical writing and can be resolved through more specific references (e.g., "From Example 2.3..." or "As shown in the previous section...").
+This type of ambiguity is common in technical writing and can be resolved through more specific references (e.g., "From Example 2.3...", "In the `hello.go` example snippet.").

 Related: [On ambiguity](/blog/ambiguity)